saurabhrpi/my-version-of-lsh/README.md

 Since the purpose is to create a simple shell, it has the following limitations:

-Commands must be on a single line.
+&nbsp;&nbsp;&nbsp;Commands must be on a single line.
-Arguments must be separated by whitespace.
+&nbsp;&nbsp;&nbsp;Arguments must be separated by whitespace.
-No quoting arguments or escaping whitespace.
+&nbsp;&nbsp;&nbsp;No quoting arguments or escaping whitespace.
-No piping or redirection.
+&nbsp;&nbsp;&nbsp;No piping or redirection.
-Only builtins are: cd, help, exit.
+&nbsp;&nbsp;&nbsp;Only builtins are: cd, help, exit.